A 2021 BGES Weekend Warrior Program

 With Brian Steel Wills and Norm Dasinger

 No Civil War figure has been more polarizing than Nathan Bedford Forrest.
 Yet, he was a feared and respected military commander who produced some of the great stories and legendary military operations of the war.
-If you have not read a great biography on the man, Brian Steel Wills’ The Confederacy’s Greatest Cavalryman should be on your list.
 This program examines one of the unique operations of Forrest’s command and opens a discussion on the military impact of the operation on the war.

 This is a unique tour that is much more than it appears.
-No one knows Forrest better than Brian Wills, and Norm Dasinger is second to none in Alabama history with a firm knowledge of the sites and local history.
-Together, they will produce an interactive and very informative program.
+No one knows Forrest better than Brian Wills (read his biography, The Confederacy’s Greatest Cavalryman), and Norm Dasinger is second to none in Alabama history with a firm knowledge of the sites and local history.
+They will produce an interactive and very informative program.

-6:00 PM.
-We will meet at the headquarters hotel to pick up maps and to meet and greet your instructors, Brian Wills and Norm Dasinger, and your fellow students at a reception with adult beverages.
+We will meet at the Hampton Inn at 6 p.m. to pick up maps and to meet and greet your instructors, Brian Wills and Norm Dasinger, and your fellow students at a reception with adult beverages.
 Brian and Norm will overview the program and offer comments on the key personnel and the operations that would be conducted.
 We will break in time for you to have dinner on your own.

-8:15 AM.
-We will start this morning by departing Gadsden for Moulton, where we visit the restored home of Gen. Joe Wheeler.
-Wheeler was certainly one of the most storied of Confederate cavalry leaders, and his record and service extend far beyond the Civil War, having served as an American general during the Spanish American War some 33 years later.
+We will start this morning at 0815, departing Gadsden for Moulton, where we visit the restored home of Gen. Joe Wheeler—Wheeler was certainly one of the most storied of Confederate cavalry leaders and his record and service extend far beyond the Civil War, having served as an American general during the Spanish-American War some 33 years later.
 It is a beautiful property that positions us to pick up Streight’s Raid at an early moment in the operation.
 It was near this spot where Forrest first intercepts Streight’s movement.
 Following lunch at the Old Cookstove Restaurant in Danville, Alabama, we will visit the battlefields of Day’s Gap and Hog Mountain.